cuhksam/emnlp2019.github.io/_pages/registration.md

 <!-- {% include toc icon="gears" %} -->

 The EMNLP 2018 conference registration fees are shown below and are the same as for EMNLP 2017.
-Please register [here](https://aclweb.org/conference/emnlp-2018-conference-registration/).

-Note that early registration ends **September 24, 2018**.
+Note that both early and late registration ended on **September 24, 2018** and **October 19, 2018** respectively.
+You can now only register on site.

 ## Registration Fees